Last Chance To Sign Up For Obamacare, For 2017 And Maybe Forever

 "Our volume has been the same as it has been in past years," she said.

-Those numbers haven't been updated since Trump moved in to the White House on January 20, so it's unclear whether enrollments have picked up or slowed.
+Those numbers haven't been updated since Trump moved into the White House on Jan.
+20, so it's unclear whether enrollments have picked up or slowed.

 At Whitman-Walker, Nicol says, her clients are worried about what's next.